-After a lunch of sandwiches and soft drink, we amble through the adjacent art museum, farewell the artists, then board our 4WD, ready for flight number two.
+After a lunch of sandwiches and soft drinks, we amble through the adjacent art museum, farewell the artists, and then board our 4WD, ready for flight number two.
 Sarah looks casual about the whole thing, so this time I suck it up, keep quiet and strap into my seat.

 Along with her husband Mike, Anisha manages the Munupi Arts Centre.
 Here, the vibe is different.
 It’s island.
 Throw in some Bob Marley, more colour, more bare feet, and you’re there.

 Anisha’s husband Mike, helps his wife manage the Munupi Arts Center.